bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-01-introduction.md

 Let's first take a look how apps are discovered, displayed, and managed on BigCommerce stores.

 ### Discovery
-Approved apps are listed on the app [Marketplace](https://www.bigcommerce.com/apps/) for merchants to browse, search, and install:
+Approved apps are listed on the app [Marketplace](https://www.bigcommerce.com/apps/) for merchants to browse, search, and install.

 ![App Marketplace](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/apps-01-introduction-01.png "App Marketplace")

 ### Management